ViaVersion/ViaBackwards/README.md

 -
 * Custom 1.17+ min_y and height world values are not and will (most likely) never be supported => Clients older than 1.17 will not be able to see or interact with blocks below y=0 and above y=255
 * Sound mappings are incomplete ([see here](https://github.com/ViaVersion/ViaBackwards/issues/326))
-* There are issues with 1.13->1.12 text component conversion, mostly coming down how to Bungee Chat works (we'd like to use [adventure](https://github.com/KyoriPowered/adventure), but that requires Via to be moved to Gradle due to more complex build hackery)

 ---